-Q: I lost my username or password for the HAC.
+Q: I lost my username or password for the GENESIS.
 Whom do I contact for help?

 A: Please contact Jennifer Fiorini at the Board Office by e-mailing her at email@example.com.

 A: Parents and students can see schedules, averages, report card grades, attendance, and disciplinary infractions.
-It should be noted that teachers are required to update grades in HAC every two weeks.
+It should be noted that teachers are required to update grades in GENESIS every two weeks.

 Q: What is the Friday Folder?